alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

   * there will often (though not always!) be a *stack trace* including paths, file names, line numbers
   * [todo: link to another per-language lesson with a lot more detail on stack traces]
-  * Once you mentally remove the stack trace, it becomes easier to understand the rest of the error.
+  * Once you mentally redact the stack trace, it becomes easier to understand the rest of the error.

 # What?